Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 GROSS: Not much, huh?
 (Laughter) OK.

+And when he was - I think Big Daddy was 6 or 8 or something around there - where there was a really big hurricane that came and forced all of them to seek higher ground, and that's how they ended up in the small community of Awendaw - or Ten Mile, we call it - which is about 14 miles going north of the city of Charleston.

-And he would always sit all of his grandkids, and great-grandkids and great-great-grandkids up until he passed away - he made it to 100.
-But he would sit all of us down, and he would sing to us, and he would clap to us.
+And he would always sit all of his grandkids and great-grandkids and great-great-grandkids up until he passed away - he made it to 100.
+But he would sit all of us down and he would sing to us and he would clap to us.
 And I think that's where I get my music from.
 I had to have been around 2 or something around that.
-But he would - he'd put us in front him.
-And you sit down, and he would stomp on the floor, and he would keep this steady beat going on the floor.
+But he would - he'd put us in front of him.
+And you'd sit down and he would stomp on the floor, and he would keep this steady beat going on the floor.
 And then he would clap this other rhythm.
 (Clapping).
 And that's just - that's the Gullah rhythm.

 That's the basis for it all.
 You will hear that in - and when you're listening to Ranky Tanky.
 If you go to a church in the low country, if you go to a Baptist church or an AME church or any of the historically black denominations church, you're going to hear that beat in the low country.
 That's just a given.
 You know, whether it's a slow song or a fast song, whether it's a hymn, whether it's a gospel song, you're going to hear that.
 And so he would keep that steady - you know, four on the floor with his foot.
 And then he would clap, and then he would sing to us.
 And he would just go (singing) jump, baby, jump.
 Jump, baby, jump.
 Jump, baby, jump.